 Apart from the colorful brilliance, the blooming flower fields and orchards infuse California with gentle aroma and oozing charm.
 The floral carpet that covers the expanded deserts and sweeping hills is a sight to behold.
 No wonder, these vistas inspire endless amounts of locals as well as thousands of visitors to wander out and explore the impeccable flower fields of California.

 What Kinds of Flower Fields and Orchards Exist in California?

-California boasts all sorts of flower fields and orchards.
+California boasts all sorts of the flower fields and orchards.
 From commercial farms to short-lived desert wildflowers, the state treats each and every place as a colorful cotton candy, extending blooming periods during some years and shortening or avoiding them altogether during the following.

 What Affects Flower Fields in California?

 It’s hard to predict if the blooming flower fields festoon California during a specific year.
 Forces of nature are unforeseeable and so is the spring bloom.
-There is more predictability when it comes to the commercial flower fields in California, though.
+There is more predictability when it comes to the commercial flower fields throughout California, though.
 But even the latter can’t always withstand dry seasons the Golden State is notable for.
 Thus, winter precipitation as well as early spring temperatures have the most significant impact on the bloom.

 Where to Find the Most Beautiful Flower Fields and Orchards in California

 Uncertainty often accompany the visitors wishing to explore the vibrant flower fields and orchards in California.
 For those who despite a certain degree of unpredictability attached to these spring adventures decide to experience the bloom, here’s the list of the most beautiful flower fields and orchards in California.

 THE 15 MOST ENCHANTING FLOWER FIELDS AND ORCHARDS IN CALIFORNIA